 14. Update a bathroom faucet

-This Old House says replacing an old faucet with a shiny new one is an easy project that takes about two hours, and the site gives step-by-step instructions.
+This Old House says that replacing an old faucet with a shiny new one is a doable project for homeowners; this video shows how to change kitchen and bathroom faucets.

 Tip: Find a new faucet with the same finish as your other bathroom fixtures.
-Although prices range widely, you’ll find plenty of choices under $100.
+Although prices range widely, there are plenty of choices under $100.

 15. Dress up an old sofa

 Give the couch new life by pulling a slipcover over its tired old self.